The Rolling Stones: 1968–1970: Jones' departure and death, Mick Taylor joins

 Without using the Stones' name, it instantly conjures them, or at least Jagger, as well as a certain lasciviousness that is the Stones' own ...
 It quickly and deservedly became the most famous logo in the history of popular music.

+The logo has appeared on all the Stones' post-1970 albums and singles, in addition to their merchandise and stage sets.